 While all the benefits described have been demonstrated repeatedly on campuses all across the country in study after study, and while admissions and retention programs on virtually all campuses promote and celebrate diversity, some problems still remain.
 Society changes only slowly, and sadly, many students in some areas-including gay and lesbian students, students with disabilities, and many minority students-still feel marginalized in the dominant culture of their campuses.
-Even in a country that elected an African American president, racism exists in many places.
+Even in a country that prides itself on tolerance and acceptance, racism exists in many places.
 Gays and lesbians are still fighting for equal rights under the law and acceptance everywhere.
 Women still earn less than men in the same jobs.
-Thus society as a whole, and colleges in particular, need to continue to work to destroy old stereotypes and achieve a full acceptance of our human differences.
+Thus society as a whole, and universities in particular, need to continue to work to destroy old stereotypes and achieve a full acceptance of our human differences.

 Multiculturalism is not political correctness.
 We've all heard jokes about "political correctness," which suggests that we do or say certain things not because they are right but because we're expected to pay lip service to them.
-Unfortunately, some people think of colleges' diversity programs as just the politically correct thing to do.
+Unfortunately, some people think of universities' diversity programs as just the politically correct thing to do.
 Use your critical thinking skills if you hear such statements.
-In the world of higher education, truth is discovered through investigation and research-and research has shown repeatedly the value of diversity as well as programs designed to promote diversity.
+In the world of higher education, truth is discovered through investigation and research-and research has shown the value of diversity for all university participants^[3].